BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 }
 ```

-we can attempt this with the fibonacci sequence, and in compiler explorer, we can check that we no longer get execution timeout.
+we can attempt this with the Fibonacci sequence, and in compiler explorer, we can check that we no longer get execution timeout.

 </details>